-So without beating around the bush, let’s get into the meat and potato of it.
+So without beating around the bush, let’s get into the thick of it.
 Let’s take a look at the most common injuries and understand how to treat them effectively.

 Badminton injuries can be of two types:

 Upper limb injuries that stem from the constant use of the badminton racket and lower limb injuries, caused due to a sudden change in direction while running and jumping.

 - Tennis Elbow: The forearm muscles and tendons on the outside of the elbow get inflamed due to overuse or incorrect technique, making it a common badminton injury.

 - Golfer’s Elbow: This is an overuse injury caused due to repeated wrist flicks.
 The tendons that attach to the bony bump on the inside of the elbow get inflamed.

 - Rotator Cuff Tendonitis: Due to repetitive overhead use of the shoulder, the tendons or the bursa can get inflamed causing pain while raising the arm.
 This usually occurs due to poor conditioning and strength of the rotator cuff muscles.

 Lower Limb Injuries:

 - Jumper’s Knee: This is an inflammation caused in the patellar tendon (connects the kneecap to the shin bone) due to excessive jumping and running.

 - Ankle Sprains: Sudden change in direction leads to the ankle rolling over causing damage to the ligaments and the soft tissues.